ondranedo/ondranedo/README.md

     Greetings!
 I am Ondra, an 18-year-old computer science scholar hailing from the Czech Republic.
 I harbor a fervent passion for programming and relish the opportunity to broaden my horizons through continuous learning.
 My present focus is on honing my skills in the domain of C/C++ programming.
   </p>
   <p>
     During my leisure hours, I revel in tinkering with personal projects and exploring diverse technological avenues.
 I'm constantly on the lookout for new challenges that will help me grow as a programmer.
-Additionally, I am an avid gamer, and my penchant for video games extends across a wide spectrum.
+Additionally, I am an avid gamer, and my penchant for video games extends across a wide spectrum of torture (Gregtech 😭).
   </p>
 </div>